Build your SERP Similarity Tool with Python

 Now, we can’t assume that the bbggoodfood.com is top-notch in providing helpful content and pinpointing the differences between Latte and Cappuccino.
 Still, we have learned that they cross over both verticals by supplying a neat URL structure.

-If we look at the Snippet benchmark analysis, you will probably have received a snippet comparison that looks like the following:
+If we look at the Snippet benchmark analysis, this is what you should have received:

 Snippet similarity for the query Latte and Cappuccino